cgurtner/ZHAW-PM3/README.md

 ## Setup

 ### Import
 Before the app can be used, the data needs to be imported.
 Execute `docker-compose up importer`.
+The data file `importer/data/osm-output.json` is automatically downloaded if it doesn't exist.

 If the import already was done and a db with amenities is present, this output will be visible in the docker log:
 ```